 If you use passwords, you should store them securely somehow.
-This generally saves you from losing something, and should help you improve the strength of passwords you already use on websites.
+This generally saves you from losing something and should help you improve the strength of passwords you already use on websites.
 I’m a big fan of the powerful tool named Keepass, but always on the lookout for new and interesting tools that might help us improve password storage and use.
-This search lead me to Bluepass, a new tool (like Keepass) that intends to have cross-platform support and a new syncing feature for your data.
+This search leads me to Bluepass, a new tool (like Keepass) that intends to have cross-platform support and a new syncing feature for your data.
 Bluepass is currently in its early stages and looking for support.

 What had me most interested in Bluepass was the synchronization feature.
-Could this be shades of Bittorrent Sync, while ushering a new age of cloudless data synchronization?
-I might have been a tad over ambitious with my assessment of the tool, but it seems clear that this could be a future addition to the product.
+Could this be shades of BitTorrent Sync, while ushering a new age of cloudless data synchronization?
+I might have been a tad over-ambitious with my assessment of the tool, but it seems clear that this could be a future addition to the product.
 The project is GPL3 open source and available on GitHub to anyone.

 Recently, the author also took to Hacker News and answered some questions about his new tool.
 Here are some of the more interesting answers (questions paraphrased) from the session.